 Accordingly it is a primary object of the present invention to provide a compact device which yields high contrast and high resolution images of the topography of an object, which images contain little or no aberrations or distortions.

-A further object of the present invention is to provide a 15 ultra-compact device for detecting and/or recording images of topographical surface structure of objects.
+A further object of the present invention is to provide a means for detecting and/or recording present images of topographical surface structure of objects.